 Interpreting test results

-For a blood test, the test report should list the amount of potassium, which is measured in either milliequivalents per liter (mEq/L) or millimoles per liter (mmol/L).
-The test report will also show a reference range, which is what the laboratory considers to be an expected range for potassium levels.
+For a blood test, the report should list the amount of potassium measured in either milliequivalents per liter (mEq/L) or millimoles per liter (mmol/L).
+The test report will also show a reference range, which the laboratory considers an expected range for potassium levels.

 A common reference range for potassium is from around 3.5 to 5 mmol/L, although there can be slight variation between laboratories.
 For this reason, it is important to look for the specific reference interval listed on your test report.

 Too much potassium in the blood is called hyperkalemia.
 This can signify that the kidneys are not properly removing excess potassium from the blood and excreting it from the body in urine.
 It is often related to certain medications that prevent the kidneys from regulating potassium levels, but other kidney disorders (such as acute or chronic kidney failure) may also cause it.